 Then, suddenly, things started changing.
-Some of the editors I came to depend upon left their jobs.
-And left me with a new editor who didn’t know me or my work.
+Some of the editors I depended upon for regular work left their jobs, and left me hanging.
+I suddenly had some new editors who didn’t know my writing style or me.

 So, you’ve been left high and dry.
-One of your favorite editors, one you know on a first name basis, has moved onto greener pastures.
+One of your favorite editors, who you know on a first name basis, has moved onto greener pastures.

-You suddenly feel left out in the cold.
-She was so easy to work with - all you needed to do was give her a call and discuss a few story ideas and you got an assignment.
-Now what?
+You’re suddenly left out in the cold.
+The editor was so easy to work with - all you needed to do was give her a call and discuss a few story ideas and you got assignments.

 However it turns out, it’s important to take this step to get to know the new editor, so you can either get more work, or find out you’re no longer needed.

-If the previous editor, moved to another publication there’s still an opportunity to continue your relationship.
-Keep in touch with the old editor and find out how you can become part of her “new team”.
+When the previous editor moves on to another publication there’s still an opportunity to continue your relationship.
+Stay in touch with the old editor and find out how you can become part of her “new team”.

 If you’ve been writing for a magazine for several years, sudden changes in editorial direction can throw you for a loop.
 And it really stings if you’ve come to depend on these magazines for a regular income.

-Editors change direction for their magazines to grow or even survive.
-So these changes are a natural part of the freelance writing life and you need to be prepared for them.
+Editors change direction for their magazines to grow or even to survive.
+So, these changes are a natural part of the freelance writing life and you need to be prepared for them.

 You can’t predict when editorial changes will happen, but you can make sure you react in a professional manner.
 Sometimes the best coping strategy is to make some adjustments to your writing style or content, to try to keep that magazine as a client.
-Other times, you may lose the client, but you can do it with grace.
+Other times, if you lose the client, do it with grace.

-Here are four scenarios that happened to me, what I did to recover, and the final outcome for each one.
-If you haven’t encountered these kinds of situations in your experience, I expect that you will eventually:
+Here are four scenarios that happened to me and what I did to recover.
+If you haven’t encountered these situations yet, you will eventually:

-You can see from these scenarios that things don’t always work out.
-But often they do.
+You can see from these scenarios that things don’t always work out, but often they do.
 Just as editorial changes happen, you can make changes, too.

 The best coping strategy you can have, when any of these things happen, is to pause and take a deep breath.
 Calm the panicky feeling in your gut.
-Then investigate whether you might be able to work things out and keep the client, despite the changes.
+Then adapt, if you can.
+Investigate whether you might be able to work things out and keep the client, despite the changes.